icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The JSON value is not a string."
 }
 ```
-    10. If the JSON name links exists, the JSON name eventActor shall also exist.
+    10. Test case [-10910](#id-testCase-10910){ #id-testCase-10910 }: If the JSON name links exists, the JSON name eventActor shall also exist.
 ``` json
 {
   "code": -10910,